korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_03_OOP1/README.md

 }
 ```

-Now, we'll add another call to our print method, in the main method:
+Now, we'll add another call to our print method in the main method:

 ```java
 printInformation("\t   \n");